MicrosoftDocs/visualstudio-docs/docs/javascript/tutorial-asp-net-core-with-vue.md

    :::image type="content" source="media/vs-2022/create-new-project.png" alt-text="Create a new project":::

-1. Search for Angular in the search bar at the top and then select **Standalone JavaScript Vue Template** or **Standalone TypeScript Vue Template**.
+1. Search for Vue in the search bar at the top and then select **Standalone JavaScript Vue Template** or **Standalone TypeScript Vue Template**.

    :::image type="content" source="media/vs-2022/vue-choose-template.png" alt-text="Choose a template":::

 1. Give your project and solution a name.
 When you get to the **Additional information** window, be sure to check the **Add integration for Empty ASP.NET Web API Project** option.
-This option adds files to your Angular template so that it can be hooked up later with the ASP.NET Core project.
+This option adds files to your Vue template so that it can be hooked up later with the ASP.NET Core project.

    :::image type="content" source="media/vs-2022/asp-net-core-with-vue-additional-info.png" alt-text="Additional information":::